AdamSaidov/Books-for-python/README.md

-# Books that you need to develop your skills from python
+# Books that you need to develop your skills from django
 https://studentprojectcode.com/blog/best-django-python-books-to-learn